Linh91/CV/README.md

 ## Interests
-I enjoy keeping active and believe that it is important for both the body and the mind.
-I strength train religiously and love trying out new activities.
-I am part of London Fight Factory where I train in Brazilian Jujitsu.
-I have taken part in obstacles such as Rough Runner and have survived charity runs.
+- I enjoy keeping active and believe that it is important for both body and mind.
+I strength train and always up for new activities.
+- I am part of London Fight Factory where I train in Brazilian Jujitsu.
+I also take part in obstacles (e.g. Rough Runner) and have survived charity runs.

-In my spare time I also enjoy reading crime novels and socialising with my friends and family.
+- Other interests include crime novels and socialising with my friends and family.
 I would also consider myself as a keen foodie.

-I have a passion for traveling and a sense of adventure.
+- Passion for travel, sense of adventur and backpacking.
 I have been fortunate to have backpacked many places across the world.
-I also spent three life changing months volunteering in Tanzania where I was able to experience a world that was completely outside of my comfort zone.
-I left Tanzania with a more positive and grateful attitude to life.
+- Chairy work; I spent 3 life changing months volunteering in rural Tanzania.